The Ultimate One-Week Switzerland Itinerary

 Château de Chillon is very close to Montreux, the city where the Golden Pass Line ends

-The Golden Pass Line terminates in Montreux and depending on what time you arrive, you might still have a few hours to explore the area.
+The Golden Pass Line terminates in Montreux, and depending on when you arrive, you might still have a few hours to explore the area.
 Read more: Montreux and its Musical Legacy

 Cheers to a relaxing night after a long day on the train.